maddevsio/vue-madboiler/README.md

 * An example of a customized store where the modular approach is applied
 * A very angry linter.
 Scolds you for styles, layout and scripts.
 * Tests that generate a code coverage report
 * Ready-made folder structure.
-You don't have to make anything up.
+You don't have to make anything from scratch
 * Very cool Material icon pack *
 * Vuetify is a framework of ready-made ui elements
 * Basic scss style structure
-* Example directive that adds wave animation for buttons
+* Example of a directive that adds wave animation for buttons
-* Multilanguage customization.
+* Multilanguage customization
 * A service primer to work with localstorage
-* Router settings, + middleware
+* Router settings + middleware

 ### JWT functional